Half Acre Gym

 The campus recreation staff reserves the right to eject participants or spectators suspected of being under the influence of drugs or alcohol from the area of activity.

-Coats, street clothing, backpacks and/or equipment bags should be placed in a locker or available cubbies.
+Coats, street clothing, backpacks and/or equipment bags should be placed in an available locker.

 Appropriate dress is required for personal safety and equipment maintenance reasons.
 Appropriate dress includes: